Formal Attire – Tails By Cardigans

 The Cardigan Welsh Corgi Club of America, Inc dedicates the Megan Competition to the memory of Roberta Holden Bole, who brought the first Cardigans to this country in 1931.
 She was the guiding force behind the formation of the Cardigan Welsh Corgi Club of America in 1935.
 She organized many of the early Cardigan supported shows and specialties.
 In all, Mrs. Bole imported more than 20 Cardigans.
 Some died in transit.
 Others she was never able to register.
 Nevertheless, through her continuing efforts, she was able to launch the breed in this country for all of us to enjoy.

-Advancing from the Preliminary or Intermediate Rounds is referred to “making the cut”, and carries a great deal of prestige in being recognized among the pinnacles of Cardigan breed development.
+Advancing to the final round is referred to “making the cut”, and carries a great deal of prestige in being recognized among the pinnacles of Cardigan breed development.
 In that light, the Megan is traditionally considered a formal attire event.
 This competition is open to all Cardigan Welsh Corgis world wide that have completed the requirements for a conformation championship.
 AKC approval of this event is not required as this competition is considered a Fun Match, therefore non-pointed.

 ELIGIBILITY: This competition is open to all Cardigan Welsh Corgis world wide that have completed the requirements for a conformation championship.
 AKC approval of this event is not required as this competition is considered a conformation style club event; however, AKC does require that entries in this competition be restricted to dogs owned or co-owned by members of the CWCCA at the time of entry.
 Spayed or neutered champions, regardless of age, are eligible for this competition